 The aragonite deposits like shingles with the conchyn in between.
 This layering breaks the light and causes the shimmering effect of pearls.
 The color of the pearl itself differs with the waters the mollusks lived in and the kind of mollusks.
 It depends on the color of the uppermost conchyn layers.

-Natural colors of pearls are pink, silver, creme, golden, green, blue and black.
+Natural colors of pearls are pink, silver, crème, golden, green, blue and black.
 All other colored pearls are dyed.
-There are eight “basic” shapes: Baroque, round, semi-round, oval, drop, pear, button, circled and double bouldered.
+There are eight “basic” shapes: Round, semi-round, oval, drop, pear, button, circled and double bouldered as well as Baroque pearls.

 Natural pearls occur in various sizes ranging from a pin to dove egg.
 The largest natural pearl found so far weights 450 carat (0.2 lb, 90 g).
 It is in the South Kensington Museum.